-Patients ask repeated questions for several reasons: they can't remember asking the question; they have no sense of time; and the question they are asking is not really what they want to know.
+Patients ask repeated questions for several reasons: they can't remember asking the question; they have no sense of time; and the question asked is not really what they want to know.
 When your loved one asks a question over and over, most often it has to do with when or where something will happen.
-These questions can become obsessive.
-There are two rules for these questions:
+One strategy is to write the answer to repeated questions on an index card and have the patient carry it in his/her pocket.
+When the question is asked you direct the patient to read the card.
+Here are two general rules for obsessive questions:

-(A) Never announce anything more than 24 hours in advance because it precipitates obsessive questions.
+(A) Never announce anything more than 24 hours in advance.
+It leads to obsessive questions.